Walking the world

 We enter into Mallan, a national park filled with beautiful lakes and waterfalls.
 The trail takes a high route with stunning views.

 In Mallan national park we reach the Three Country Cairn (Treriksröset), the marker dividing Norway, Finland, and Sweden.
 It is also the starting point for the Swedish Green Ribbon Trail (Gröna Bandet) which we plan to thru-hike along the way.
+The route we are planning also follows The Artic Trail (Nordkalottleden) through this section.

 From here we enter back into Norway and head into the beautiful picturesque mountains still topped with snow.
 This section has amazing huts every 20km or so and leads you through some of the best mountain valleys on offer in the area.
 Isdalen (Ice Valley) is a spectacular example, with ice-covered lakes and large cliffs on either side some housing small glaciers.